tldr-pages/tldr/pages/common/trdsql.md

 `trdsql "SELECT * FROM {{path/to/file.json}}::.list`

-- Complex SQL data manipulation with multiple CSV files with first line is header (`-ih`):
+- Manipulate complex SQL query with data from multiple CSV files with first line is header (`-ih`):

 `trdsql -icsv -ih "SELECT {{column1,column2}} FROM {{path/to/file*.csv}} WHERE column2 != '' ORDER BY column1 GROUP BY column1"`